 The fiscal cost of these changes is modest, at $600,000 over four years, meaning many taxpayers may still be paying roughly the same amount of tax, but will have reduced compliance costs in doing so.

 Until recently, taxpayers have been quietly hating the FIF regime, and particularly its function as a quasi-wealth tax applying to foreign shares.
 With many new migrants and returning New Zealanders since the COVID-19 pandemic, there have been more people willing to publicly express their dislike of this form of taxation.
 New migrants coming to New Zealand qualify for a four-year “tax holiday” on foreign investments, and discovering the financial consequences of the rules once the exemption lifts has led to many high wealth migrants leaving after four years.
-Broadly, the concern has not been the need to pay tax, but rather the way the FIF rules calculated tax, resulting in New Zealand tax liabilities when there is no cashflow to fund it (especially for unlisted shares which can’t be sold), and potential double tax issues due to mismatches between when New Zealand and other countries are imposing tax.
+Broadly, the concern has not been the need to pay some tax, but rather the way the FIF rules calculated tax, resulting in New Zealand tax liabilities when there is no cashflow to fund it (especially for unlisted shares which can’t be sold), and potential double tax issues due to mismatches between when New Zealand and other countries are imposing tax.

 This resulted in consultation in late 2024 and an announcement in early 2025 of a new method of calculating FIF income for a subset of investors.
 This new methodology, known as the “revenue account method” (RAM), was enacted into legislation in March 2026, with effect from 1 April 2025.
 In short, certain investors are able to elect out of the annual tax on unrealised gains in share value and instead pay tax on capital gains at the time an unlisted share is sold and a gain is realised; with a 30% discount applied.